Learning to Think with Feuerstein

 Intelligence is not fixed.
 Children can develop new skills and strategies that improve their level of intelligence and their ability to learn no matter how much they are gifted or struggling with aspects of their learning.

-This belief, is why many the Horizon School staff have embraced professional development on the Feuerstein method, an approach to teaching children how to learn and to think critically that has had successful international use with a rich research and evidence base to support the outcomes.
+This belief, is why several Horizon School staff have embraced professional development on the Feuerstein method, an approach to teaching children how to learn and to think critically that has had successful international use with a rich research and evidence base to support the outcomes, and why, where possible, we integrate our learning from Feuerstein into class and individual or group time.

 Here is what some of our learners have said: